Tirzepatide Weight Loss Side Effects: Complete Guide

 • Eat smaller meals and reduce high-fat foods if nausea is a problem.

-• Stay hydrated, especially if diarrhea or vomiting occurs.
+• Stay well hydrated, especially if diarrhea or vomiting occurs.

-• Do not increase the dose faster than prescribed.
+• Do not increase the dose faster than your prescriber recommends.

-• Rotate injection sites to reduce local irritation.
+• Rotate injection sites to reduce local irritation and lump formation.

-• Maintain adequate protein intake even when appetite is reduced.
+• Maintain adequate protein intake (1.6–2.2 g/kg body weight) even when appetite is reduced.

-• Talk to your prescriber if symptoms persist, interfere with eating, or affect hydration.
+• Talk to your prescriber if symptoms persist, interfere with eating, or affect hydration status.

 FAQs